dtmeyers/dev/README.md

 Standard practice for both projects, but you should know it's happening.
 Read the script.

-**It may remove apt's Rust.** If `rustup` isn't present but `rustc` was installed from apt, the script removes `rustc` and `cargo` before installing rustup, because the distro version is usually too old to build mdcat and the two fight over PATH.
-If you deliberately use the distro toolchain, comment that out.
+**It may offer to remove apt's Rust.
+If rustup isn't present but rustc was installed from apt, the script asks whether to remove rustc and cargo first.
+The distro version is usually too old to build mdcat, and having both on PATH causes failures that depend on which resolves first.
+Declining is fine — rustup installs alongside, but ~/.cargo/bin needs to come first in your PATH.

 **Swap handling is Pi-specific.** The swap step uses `dphys-swapfile`, which doesn't exist outside Raspberry Pi OS.
 On other distros that step will fail.
 The